IBM-Cloud/supply-chain-weather/README.md

+**DEPRECATED**: This app is being sunset in favor of the [logistics-wizard](https://github.com/ibm-bluemix/logistics-wizard) application

 # Supply Chain Weather Overview

 Supply Chain Weather is a sample Bluemix application which utilizes the [Insights for Weather][weather_service_url] service and two mapping APIs, [Leaflet][leaflet_url] and [Esri Leaflet][esri_leaflet_url] to dynamically create and augment shipments for a retail chain store's supply chain.